 State Knife Laws of Georgia

-Georgia is a state of fishing and hunting, that’s the reason blades and knives are required for the knife dealers, fishermen, and hunters.
-However, every person who are in these occupations or other professions, need to make a license for keeping defensive weapons and carrying knives, as per O.C.G.A (h) 1 – Section 16-9-129 of Georgia Knife Law.
+Georgia is a state of fishing and hunting, that’s the reason blades and knives are required for knife dealers, fishermen, and hunters.
+However, every person who is in these occupations or other professions, needs to make a license for keeping defensive weapons and carrying knives, as per O.C.G.A (h) 1 – Section 16-9-129 of Georgia Knife Law.

 Georgia Knife Law for the Minors of the State

 Under O.C.G.A.
-Section 16-11-101, you cannot transfer or sell any illegal weapons and deadly knives to the minor under 18 years old.
+Section 16-11-101, you cannot transfer or sell any illegal weapons and deadly knives to minors under 18 years old.
 Violation of this rule will result in a misdemeanor charge.
-Moreover, the minors are also not allowed to purchase the knife without the written consent of their parents, as per Federal Law of Georgia.
+Moreover, minors are also not allowed to purchase the knife without the written consent of their parents, as per the Federal Law of Georgia.

 Limitations for Carrying the Length of the Knife as per Georgia Knife Law

 The length of the knife is also a vital factor in Georgia because dangerous weapons may harm the citizens of the region.
 Still, if you compare to the other states then the law of Georgia is quite liberal.
 According to the Georgia Knife Law Reform Bill – SB 49, you can carry 5-inch to 2-inch knives or blades, whether it is opened or concealed.
 There is no such Concealment Law for Georgia, so you can carry a knife in your pocket or in a bag without any restrictions.
 But if you carry a longer knife than 12-inch then you have to give a penalty under the Official Code of Georgia – Section 16-11-125.1 (HB 292) i.e. $500.